 As you’re probably aware, the Murray Dare team is made up of marketing consultants.
 We are a consultancy, not an agency—so, naturally, we’re a little biased.

-But our decision to set ourselves up as a marketing consultancy, instead of a marketing agency, was a very purposeful one.
+But our decision to set ourselves up as a marketing consultancy, instead of a marketing agency, was very purposeful.

 To help you understand why we made this decision, and why we believe that consultancies are able to provide a better service under most circumstances, here are some insights into the way marketing agencies work.